zengbing15/imtoken-wallet-sdk-docs/docs/intro.md

 ## Overview

-imToken Wallet SDK is fully compatible with [MetaMask](https://metamask.io/), while also providing public APIs to help DApp developers to integrate with your DApp.
+[imToken DApp Browser](https://token.im/dapp) can be used to interact with any DApps.

-## Why imToken Wallet
+Webview, which is imToken DApp Browser SDK ([github repo](https://github.com/zengbing15/webview)) is a useful tool for DApp developers to integrate with imToken DApp Browser and also fully optimized for DApp's special characteristics,so users can enjoy DApps through imToken DApp Browser.

 ## Content Structure